-( This is only visible with an Advanced or higher level setting in the UI tab.)
+(\ This is only visible on Pi based devices and with an Advanced or higher level setting in the UI tab.)

 Developer

 The developer tab is only available with a UI Level of Developer.
 This section is useful if you want to switch FPP versions or other developer testing.